 - A reasonably secure method of assigning and selecting passwords, or use of unique identifier technologies;

 - Blocking of access to user identification after multiple unsuccessful attempts to gain access where technically feasible and in accordance with TTS policies on authentication.
-When not feasible, exceptions must be formally documented and require approval from the appropriate manager(s) and IT unit(s).
+When not feasible, exceptions must be formally documented and require approval from the appropriate manager(s) and IT unit(s); and

-- The University shall maintain reasonably up-to-date firewall protection and operating system security patches, designed to reasonably maintain the integrity of the personal information, installed on all systems processing and containing personal information connected to the internet.
+- The University shall maintain reasonably up-to-date firewall protection and operating system security patches, designed to reasonably maintain the security and integrity of the Restricted Institutional Data, installed on all systems processing and containing Restricted Institutional Data connected to the internet.

-- Employees shall be instructed to report any suspicious or unauthorized use of personal information in accordance with the University’s policies and procedures.
+- Employees shall be instructed to report any lost or stolen device on which Restricted Institutional Data was stored or any suspicious or unauthorized disclosure or use of Restricted Institutional Data in accordance with the University’s policies and procedures.
 See Reporting Information Security Incidents.

-- For services that will include personal information, the University shall take reasonable steps to select and retain third-party service providers that are capable of maintaining appropriate security measures to protect personal information consistent with the Data Laws and Regulations..
+- For services that will include Restricted Institutional Data, the University shall take reasonable steps to select and retain third-party service providers that are capable of maintaining appropriate security measures to protect Restricted Institutional Data consistent with the applicable data laws and regulations.